 Hospital Readmissions Reduction Program: Keys to Success

-CMS first tried to tackle this problem back in 2009 by publicly reporting hospital readmission rates on the Hospital Compare website.
+CMS first addressed this financial problem back in 2009 by publicly reporting hospital readmission rates on the Hospital Compare website.
 CMS claimed the public reporting of readmission metrics would increase the transparency of hospital care, help consumers choose a care venue, and provide a benchmark for hospitals in their quality improvement efforts.

 Results of the Hospital Readmissions Reduction Program

-As much as I’d like to have an extra 125K in my wallet, it’s a drop in a bucket compared to overall Medicare expenditures and the massive budgets of many of the health systems affected.
+As much as we’d all like to have an extra $164K in our wallets, it’s a drop in a bucket compared to overall Medicare expenditures and the massive budgets of many of the health systems affected.
 Absorbing these losses may not be a challenge for some hospitals.

 Even if hospitals can absorb the financial hit, they still need to track reporting metrics—and doing so will become increasingly complex.

-Hospitals face numerous tracking and reporting demands from many entities, not just CMS.
+CMS places its share of tracking and reporting demands on the nation’s hospitals, but the burden increases with pressures from other entities, as well.
 State and federal regulations, licensing, private payer initiatives, and accreditation bodies all require reports.
 Plus, consumers expect more transparency in the Digital Age.
-In turn, the new standard of transparency provides additional reported metrics consumers use to make care decisions.
+In turn, standards of transparency demand additional reported metrics that consumers use to make care decisions.
 Payers and providers also rely on these reports to make business decisions.

-So what can a hospital do to keep up with it all?
+So what can a hospital do to keep up with these rising demands?
 The answer is straightforward: adopt a healthcare enterprise data warehouse (EDW) to meet the many reporting demands.
 Here are a few examples of how an EDW helps solve the reporting burden:

 - Users can access integrated views of financial, clinical, and operational data from throughout the enterprise.

 - Data collection and the analysis process become automated.
 Manual data collection and tracking simply won’t work in the future.
-These manual processes are time- and resource- consuming and often result in inaccurate or missing information.
+These manual processes consume time and resources and often result in inaccurate or missing information.

-- Users can collect data from across the enterprise, integrating clinical, financial, and operational data from inpatient and outpatient settings.
+- Users can collect data from across the enterprise to integrate clinical, financial, and operational data from inpatient and outpatient settings.

 - Reports are generated automatically, ensuring that the right data gets to the right audience at the right time.